 Now, from my computer – or mobile device – I can do and see all sorts of things relating to my camera and Moultrie wireless modem.
 Things like adjusting detection delay times, PIR sensitivity level, time lapse on/off times, as well as the resolution of the photo and various other things.

 It really IS amazing!

 I can be sitting in my tree stand and check photos that came into my email just seconds earlier from a camera just around the corner!
-Or, perhaps, from a camera across the country that I decide to put on the system!
+Or, perhaps, from a camera across the country that I decided to put on the system!

 How’s that for convenience?

 Is it reliable?

 But the system was near bulletproof for me, during the nearly 12 week test period.

 I did receive a notice from Moultrie in early January, via email.
 They apologized because they were experiencing some issues with their website.
 However, I didn’t notice an issue with this.
 And less than a day later, I received an email from Moultrie stating that they were happy to report that the website issue had been resolved.

 I was doing some work in the area of the test camera in early December and noticed that the Duracell Quantum batteries that I had originally placed in the modem were down to about 60% (this was after 6-7 weeks and 1200 photos or so).
 Not knowing how fast they would then drop down to zero percent in the colder temperatures that were moving in, or when I’d have another easy chance to replace batteries, I decided to put in some new ones.
 So I put in the only batteries that I had, which happened to be Rayovac High Energy.